Skip to main content

 tail -f ~/.claude/state/braintrust_hook.log

-Verify your environment variables are set correctly in .claude/settings.local.json, and enable debug mode by setting BRAINTRUST_CC_DEBUG=true.
+Verify your environment variables are set correctly and that TRACE_TO_BRAINTRUST is true.
+Enable debug mode by setting BRAINTRUST_CC_DEBUG=true.

 If traces seem corrupted or incomplete, try resetting the state file: